feldera/feldera/docs/sql/datetime.md

 ### Time literals

-`TIME` literals have the form `TIME '`HH:MM:SS.FFF`'`, where the fractional part is optional, and can have between 0 and 3 digits.
+`TIME` literals have the form `TIME 'HH:MM:SS.FFF'`, where the fractional part is optional, and can have between 0 and 3 digits.
 An example is: '23:59:59.132'.
 The hours must be between 0 and 23, the minutes between 0 and 59, and the seconds between 0 and 59.
-Exactly two digits must be used for hours, minuts, and seconds.
+Exactly two digits must be used for hours, minutes, and seconds.
 Spaces are not allowed between quotes.

 ### Time operations